thetrooper159/GroupProjectAdv/README.md

 ### What Will the Project Accomplish?
 This project holds the two different assignments for the class as a group.
-The first project TSL holds the application help the user create a list of goods needed in their shopping experience.
+The first project TSL holds the shopping list application that help the user create a list of goods needed in their shopping experience.
+The second project PRP holds the application about the Point Park University's Pioneer Records.

-## Usage
+## Usage of Shopping List Application
 1. Add items on the grocery list application.
 2. Mark items as shopped.
 3. Cancel the item that is already purchased.